johngardenghi/academic-page/content/en/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Algoritmos",
+  "Algorithms",
-  "Métodos Computacionais de Otimização"
+  "Numerical Optimization"
 ]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups = ["Researchers", "Visitors"]
+user_groups = []

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "D.Sc. - Ciência da Computação"
+  course = "D.Sc. in Computer Science"
-  institution = "Universidade de São Paulo" year = 2017
+  institution = "University of Sao Paulo" year = 2017

 [[education.courses]]
-  course = "M.Sc. - Ciência da Computação"
+  course = "M.Sc. in Computer Science"
-  institution = "Universidade de São Paulo" year = 2014
+  institution = "University of Sao Paulo" year = 2014

 [[education.courses]]
-  course = "B.Sc. - Ciência da Computação"
+  course = "B.Sc. in Computer Science"
-  institution = "Universidade São Francisco" year = 2011
+  institution = "University Sao Francisco" year = 2011

 # Social/Academic Networking